choria-io/website/docs/content/autoagents/watcher_reference/_index.md

        - "0 20 * * SAT,SUN"
 ```

 The scheduler above will switch on daily at 8am, 12pm and 5pm but also at 8pm on Saturdays and Sundays.
-It will stay on for a hour.
+It will stay on for an hour.
+Before starting it will sleep a random period between 0 and 1 minute.

 If the machine transitions into an eligible *state_match* while a schedule is started it will immediately fire the *success_transition*.
 If Choria starts up in the middle of a scheduled period it will be ignored and the next schedule will trigger.
 Overlapping schedules is supported.